astrowp/docs/README.md

 After you purchase AstroWP you will get two things to get your Astro with Headless WordPress site up and running:

-1. An invite to the AstroWP GitHub repository.
+1. GitHub repository invites (all three themes - frontend).
-2. A headless WordPress import file.
+2. WordPress import files (all three themes - backend).

 But first things first.